Thomas's langur: Diet

 Although primarily folivorous, Thomas's langur also eats fruit, flowers, and occasionally toadstools and snails.
 Like other members of the genus Presbytis, this species has evolved to digest cellulose, and microbes in the gut extract nutrients from leaves.
 Reflected in this diet of leaves is the extent to which they do consume fruit, which is usually unripe and with high pH levels to avoid killing the microbes they need to digest leaves.
 Thomas's langur also drinks from holes in trees where water collects or from small pools.

 Description

 The hair on the top of the head rises in a crown, resembling a mohawk; this crown is white at the front with a dark grey stripe running down.
 Two tufts of fur extend on either side of its face.
 The belly is cream colored and the back of the animal is grey.
 It has amber eyes with grey outlines around the eyes.
 Juveniles have creamy white fur.

 Ecology

-Thomas's langur is preyed upon by clouded leopards, Sumatran tigers, bay cats and reticulated pythons, which are particularly dangerous to this species when they are on the ground.
+Thomas's langur is preyed upon by Sunda clouded leopards, Sumatran tigers, Asian golden cats and reticulated pythons, which are particularly dangerous to this species when they are on the ground.
 Thomas's langur disperses seeds and pollinates flowers of plants that they eat.